Tokugawa Ieyasu: In popular culture

 Ieyasu's life and accomplishments were used as a model for the Japanese statesman Lord Yoshi Toranaga, portrayed in James Clavell's historical novel Shōgun.
 The 1980 television miniseries adaptation of the novel, starring Toshiro Mifune as Toranaga, and the 2024 miniseries, starring Hiroyuki Sanada as Toranaga, both used Ieyasu as a key reference.

 2019 Netflix documentary Age of Samurai: Battle for Japan discusses the infighting in Japan during the late 16th century, or the Sengoku period, in detail.
 It starts with the ascension of Oda Nobunaga to how finally Ieyasu became the Shogun of Japan in 1600.

 The NHK show is a Japanese historical drama television series depicting a semi-fictional history of Tokugawa Ieyasu which starred Jun Matsumoto as Ieyasu.

 Tokugawa Ieyasu appears as a leader of Japan in every Civilization game except Civilization V.

 The Age of Empires III: The Asian Dynasties expansion pack has a Japanese campaign which focuses on the unification of Japan and the establishment of the Tokugawa shogunate with a fictional protagonist Sakuma Kichiro serving under Tokugawa Ieyasu.

 Tokugawa Ieyasu appears in episode 63 of season 2 of Dinosaur King.

+Tokugawa Ieyasu appears as an NPC and playable character in Koei Tecmo's Samurai Warriors and Nobunaga's Ambition.